Manay, Davao Oriental

 Manay (/tl/, also spelled Man-ay), officially the Municipality of Manay (Banwa nang Manay), is a first class municipality in the province of Davao Oriental, Philippines.
-According to the 2020 census, it has a population of 39,572 people.
-The epicenter of the 2025 Davao Oriental earthquakes were recorded off the coast of Manay.
+According to the 2024 census, it has a population of 39,271 people.
+The epicenter of the 2025 Davao Oriental earthquakes was recorded off the coast of Manay.

 Geography

 Climate

 Manay has a tropical rainforest climate (Af) with heavy to very heavy rainfall year-round.